tblautenberg/DockerAutoPullAlpha/README.md

 * Commons IO (Apache)
 * Junit for testing

-To run the program first clone it to your machine (you need maven - i dident use a wrapper for it).
-Then run "mvn clean install" inside of your folder where the src, target and pom file is located.

-After the buld is done, your are getting a FAT JAR (also refered to as Uber JAR), that includes all the dependencies and the main program.

-Then move down to the target folder by cd target

-Run java -jar YOURJARNAME.jar and it should work 🥇
+You can acsess it via docker by building a image with:

+docker build -t jap (jap for java auto pull)

+Then create a container with "docker run --name jaap jap" - this should run the docker auto puller and the program (only docker auto puller is currently working)

+OR you can run "docker run -it --name jaap jap /bin/bash"

+Now you have full acsess to the Ubuntu system, and can test the two pulled down programs as you see fit.
+Use this command to run your jars "java -jar YOURJARNAME.jar" 🥇

-Remember to tell it where it should make a folder, and from what repo it should download!
+Remember to edit paths and folder names in the app.java, and from what repo it should download!

 **** TODO ****

-Make docker file complete so it's acutally functioning.

-Upload detailed UML over what the F is going on - sometimes it gets a bit frisky (still learning Maven and Docker)
+Make .sh file to run multiple commands when the container is started

+More UML :)